 A doctor can diagnose hypothyroidism with a simple blood test.
 Treatment often consists of thyroid hormone replacement.

-During these episodes, the fingers and toes can turn blue or white.
-As blood flow returns, the fingers and toes can become red and feel numb or painful.
+During episodes, the affected areas can turn pale.
+As blood flow returns, the fingers and toes can feel numb or painful.

 Anemia occurs when a person does not have enough red blood cells circulating and carrying oxygen throughout the body.
 Symptoms of anemia, including feeling cold, result from a relative lack of oxygen.